suolenkainen/economy/README.md

 5/16/2022: Running the script can now perform a calculation where it attaches workers to work assignments, etc. The work is still to be done on how to finish the delivery process.
 Also, extensive testing needs to be done since a lot has been developed "in rush to get an MVP done".
 Now that there is somewhat functioning MVP, testing can really commence.

 5/17/2022: The screen now shows mowing workers with their names attached.
 Tests are now done for the creation of items.
 The item-modules are used more than just as cretor modules (e.g. wordorders has now new functions taken away from main.py)

+5/18: The workers move towared their reserved transactions and start performing them.

 ## Future plans
 - Some randomness might be introduced to production rates, etc.